Chhayanaut: Post 2001

+In the wake of the incident, Chhayanaut issued a statement reiterating its historical non-political stance and its lack of affiliation with any political party.
+The organization also condemned synchronized attacks that occurred on the same night against the offices of the daily newspapers Prothom Alo and The Daily Star, characterizing them as attempts to suppress independent media.
+Additionally, Chhayanaut denounced a subsequent arson attack on the offices of the cultural organization Bangladesh Udichi Shilpigoshthi on the night of 19 December.

+In protest of the attacks on Bengali cultural institutions, Chhayanaut announced a musical solidarity gathering titled *Gaan-e Gaan-e Songhoti Shomabesh* (Solidarity Through Song).
+Held on 23 December 2025, the gathering functioned as a protest against the targeting of cultural spaces and the restriction of freedom of expression in Bangladesh.
+During the event, Chhayanaut artistes and members of the public performed several patriotic and cultural songs, including "O Amar Desher Mati", "Gramer Nawjowan Hindu Musolman", and "Amar Mukti Aloy Aloy".
+The demonstration concluded with the waving of the national flag and a collective rendition of the national anthem of Bangladesh, "Amar Shonar Bangla".
+On 14 April 2026, Chhyanaut successfully hosted its iconic Bengali New Year celebration at Ramna Batamul without disruption.

 Recognition

 In 2015, in recognition of cultural harmony, Chhayanaut received the Rabindranath Tagore International Award, instituted by the Government of India.
-On the morning of Monday, February 18, 2019, at a ceremony held at the Pravasi Bharatiya Kendra in New Delhi, the President of India, Ram Nath Kovind, presented the award to Chhayanaut’s president, Sanjida Khatun.
+On the morning of Monday, February 18, 2019, at a ceremony held at the Pravasi Bharatiya Kendra in New Delhi, the President of India, Ram Nath Kovind, presented the award to Chhayanaut's president, Sanjida Khatun.

 In 2019, Chhayanaut received the Shilpakala Padak as a creative cultural organisation for its outstanding contribution to Bangladesh's cultural landscape.
-The award was accepted by Laisa Ahmed Lisa, the organization’s general secretary, at a ceremony held at the National Theatre Hall in Dhaka.
+The award was accepted by Laisa Ahmed Lisa, the organization's general secretary, at a ceremony held at the National Theatre Hall in Dhaka.